-Moritz is the oldest and still active beers of Spain.
+Moritz is the oldest and still active beer producer of Spain.
 It started on Catalan ground, brought here by an Alsacian, and became a part of the history of the entire country.

-Today, the building hosts a microbrewery with a restaurant, a wine bar, a concept store, museum and event spaces.
-Fresh unpasteurized beer, brewed daily, is available at the bar and the restaurant.
-The menu is the work of gastronomic director Jordi Vilà.
+The building that, once, was the factory of Moritz beer, now hosts a microbrewery with a gastronomic and events space.
+Fresh unpasteurized beer, brewed here daily, is available at the bar and the restaurant.

 The architectural project belongs to In 2011 the building reopened after an extensive renovation by French architect Jean Nouvel.
 This is the part of interior with the operating tanks and the raw fish and seafood bar.

 The green wall is the work of Patrick Blanc, a botanist and the inventor of the Vertical Garden.

 In the courtyard, the brewery’s fissured brick backdrops a plant wall by Patrick Blanc—who also designed the vertical gardens of Nouvel’s Musée du Quai Branly in Paris.
 The plant-brick combo represents a mingling of nature with industry, just like the process of making beer.
 Simultaneously, the plants are a living complement to the stone representations of barley and hops carved into the facade.
 Indeed, the project was guided overall by a desire to layer or juxtapose different eras.
 A clear glass wall allows the microbrewery’s stainless-steel machinery, on one side, to provide a striking counterpoint to a venerable well, on the other.
 Now a non-operational feature of the restaurant, the well once supplied water for beer-making.
 The idea is revelation through contrasts, throwing each era into relief.

 Since 1864, and for more than 100 years on, this space was the actual factory of Moritz – a new beer, brewed by Alsacian Louis Moritz Trautmann since 1856, in higher and higher demand on the local market.